georgesimbe/crypto_app_application/README.md

 ## Tech Stack

 **Client:** Html, Css, ruby

-**Server:** Sinatra , ruby
+**Server:** Sinatra , ruby PostgreSQL

 ## TO DO
-- Edit and delete info page
+- Add button for Edit and delete on info page
-- Delete on info page
+- Delete button on info page
-- Style and add more functionality on the app
+- Styles and add more functionality on the app

+## Bugs to fix
+- User currently is unable to show multiple records in the info page
+- Css styling issues

 ## Extra
 - allow all infomation about the user coins displayed on info page
 - Comparing of coins
 - Get data of how much users coins are actually worth